Emergency medical services in Israel: Land Ambulance

 Magen David Adom is the nationally recognized EMS organization of the State of Israel.

-MDA consists of approx. 22,000 volunteers and 2550 employees, Paramedics and first responders.
+MDA consists of between 26,000 and 39,200 volunteers and 2550 employees, Paramedics and first responders.
 The organization operates 166 stations with a fleet of over 1000 ambulances.
 The majority of the fleet consists of Basic Life Support (BLS) ambulances.
 These are supplemented by Advanced Life Support (ALS) ambulances, mobile intensive care units (MICU) and a variety of first responders.
 In an unusual feature, armored ambulances are not uncommon nationwide.
 The system is highly dependent on volunteers, many of whom are from outside of Israel.
 As a recognized national aid society, according to the Geneva Conventions, MDA may become an auxiliary arm of the Israeli Defence Force during wartime.

 Most major stations also include special units for responding to mass-casualty incidents like natural disasters or terrorist attacks.
 The system, for the most part, used to conform to the Franco-German (as opposed to the Anglo-American) model of EMS care, and the presence of physicians at high-acuity emergencies was not uncommon.
 As of 2015, MDA no longer employs physicians on its ALS/MICU ambulances, volunteer physicians may still be encountered in the field, but employee physicians' main task is to provide on-line medical support through a special hot-line.

 United Hatzalah consists of 6,000 fully trained first response volunteers, that provide completely free services and whose mission it is to fill the gap between when the emergency occurs and the arrival of an ambulance.
 United Hatzalah volunteers utilize various vehicles, including ambucycles, e-bikes, ambuboats, ATVs and more in order to reach the patients in their most vital time of need.
 They have succeeded at trimming the national average EMS response time to less than three minutes and in urban areas to less than 90 seconds.

 In addition, emergency ambulance service is supplemented by a variety of private carriers who are tasked with interfacility transfers only.